 The application process begins each year in February.
 All applications must be submitted no later than July 1.
 Applications will be reviewed during the summer and selected applicants will be invited to interview in August.
 Invitations to enroll in the program will be issued following the interview date.
 The program begins in January.

 Since the program's inception, 278 entry-into-practice nurse anesthesia students have graduated from the College.
 The most recent class of DNP graduates completed the program in December 2013.
-All of these graduates passed the National Certification Examination on the first attempt.
-The attrition rate for the cohort was 20 percent, and all graduates received offers of employment after graduation.
+All of these graduates received offers of employment after graduation and all passed the National Certification Examination on the first attempt.
+The attrition rate for the cohort was 20 percent.
+The five-year attrition rate for the program is 6.7 percent.
 In addition to the entry-into-practice graduates, 16 students have completed the post-master's curriculum and received DNP degrees.
 Our alumni provide clinical care in a variety of settings throughout the U.S. Our graduates are highly recruited and are exemplary representatives of the College.